 "Will modeling in my town help me?"

 Not really.
-You don't get a Revlon contract by modeling the local 40,000 population town's mall runway show.
+You don't get a Revlon contract by modeling in the local 40,000 population town's mall runway show.
 Do it for money and something to throw on your resume.
 Don't do it as a lifelong thing.
+Staying in a small town really won't help you.
 You need to be doing a lot on social media while you're in that town and looking your best.

 Acting is a different story.
 Ensure that project comes with an IMDb credit.
 You can never have enough.